Daily Planner Apps: We Tested 10 of the Best in 2026

 • It’s not a full-blown project management tool, so no Gantt charts or timelines

-• Customization is decent, but still feels a bit limited compared to other apps
+• Customization is decent, but it still feels a bit limited compared to other apps

 • There's no AI Assistant yet